open-dxp/admin-bundle/README.md

 For inquiries, suggestions, or contributions, feel free to reach us at contact@opendxp.ch.

 ## About
-OpenDXP is a community-driven project maintained and developed by [DACHCOM.DIGITAL](https://www.dachcom.com/de-ch), based in Rheineck, Switzerland.
+OpenDXP is a community-driven project initiated by [DACHCOM.DIGITAL](https://www.dachcom.com/de-ch) (Rheineck, Switzerland) and maintained by its community and contributors.
+OpenDXP is independent and not affiliated with Pimcore GmbH.

+The project’s purpose is to preserve and maintain a GPLv3‑licensed codebase for community use.

+It is **not positioned as a competitor** to products or services of Pimcore GmbH and does **not** purport to replace or supersede any Pimcore offering.